 These instructions follow the labelling convention laid out below, when referring to the columns, rows and cells of the templates.
 These numerical codes are extensively used in the validation rules.

-The following general notation is used in these instructions to refer to columns, rows and cells of a template: {Template;Row;Column}.
+The following general notation is used in these instructions to refer to columns, lines and cells of a template: {Template;Row;Column}.

 In the case of validations inside a template, in which only data points of that template are used, notations do not refer to a template: {Row;Column}.